Is Full-Time Travel Right for You?

 Not only can getting there be a challenge but living somewhere unfamiliar requires acceptance and adaptability too.
 Our first Airbnb was in Barcelona.
 It had a small kitchen.
 So small that the refrigerator was in the living room.
 It also had a clothes washer.
 That was on the roof.
 This life is not for the persnickety.

-You can read about some of our early Airbnb experiences in “5 Tips for Finding the Best Airbnb Rentals.”
+You can read about some of our early Airbnb experiences in “How to Find the Best Airbnb Rentals 2024.”

 5. You value experiences more than things